 "My father told me things that he only learned from his father, and his father before that.
 Great Grandpapa..."
-Beth turned her whole body towards Jessica, brandishing the six-sided star on her necklace.
+Beth turned her whole body towards Jessica, brandishing her six-sided star necklace.
 "He was a passionate man in a time where passions were allocated to wealth.
 Except, his passion was for his people.
 During his time, people were killing one another because of skin color, 'race' they called it.
-People with sooo much money, so much money, could circumvent the law, break promises, and control political office without running for office."
+People with so much money, so much money, could circumvent the law, break promises, and control political office without running for office."

 "Epistemology," answered Jessica.

 Beth somberly nodded.
-"So much money was invested into spreading misinformation that criminals found their place in government, wars occurred without cause or without people's notice—or worse, people thought there was a cause where none existed—and some were actually convinced that humans have no effect on climate."
+"So much money was invested in spreading misinformation that criminals found their place in government, wars occurred without cause or without people's notice--or worse, people thought there was a cause where none existed--and some were actually convinced that humans have no effect on climate."